 It's a super simple and easy to make southern chocolate gravy recipe, and even easier when you cheat and use canned biscuits like I do!
 By the time that the warm biscuits are out of the oven, the gravy is ready!

 - Granulated white sugar

 - Butter or margarine

 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

 Unlike other gravies and sauces, this one doesn't start with the butter.
 The butter is added last in a step known as "mounting the butter."
-It adds a nice luxurious affect, a pretty shine and depth of richness.
+It adds a nice luxurious effect, a pretty shine, and depth of richness.